OO

 } else {

-const FloatRect boundingBox = getGlobalBounds();
+const sf::FloatRect boundingBox = getGlobalBounds();

-for (auto s : ships) {
+for (std::shared_ptr<Ship> &s : gs::ships) {

-if (!_mode && s == player) {
+if (_mode && s == player) {

-//player bulelts don't collide with player
+//player bullets don't collide with player

 continue;